jackwthake/C02/CONTRIBUTING.md

 ## Project Status

-C02 is currently a **parser frontend only** - see the [README's Current Status & Limitations](./README.md#current-status--limitations) section before diving in.
-Semantic analysis and code generation are the next major areas of work, so expect the AST and grammar to keep shifting for a while.
+C02 has a **complete frontend** (tokenizer, parser, semantic analyzer), **IR generation**, and a **code generator** that emits working 65C02 ROM binaries - see the [README's Current Status & Limitations](./README.md#current-status--limitations) for what works today and what's still unimplemented.
+The compiler is under active development, so expect internals (especially the IR and codegen) to keep shifting.

 ## License